DevOpsBootcamp/website/source/programming.rst

 .. ifnotslides::

-    Below is the exact syntax for delcaring a function in Python.
+    Below is the exact syntax for declaring a function in Python.

 .. code-block:: python